-This offer is not a representation by us or any Dealer Manager that an acquisition of the Exchange Notes meets any or all legal requirements applicable to investments by Plans, Governmental Plans, Church Plans, non-U.S. Plans or entities whose underlying assets include the assets of a Plan, a Governmental Plan, a Church Plan or a non-U.S. Plan or that such an investment is appropriate for any particular Plan, Governmental Plan, non-U.S. Plan or entity whose underlying assets include the assets of a Plan, a Governmental Plan, non-U.S. Plan or entity whose underlying assets include the assets of a Plan, a Governmental Plan, a Church Plan or entity whose underlying assets include the assets of a Plan, a Governmental Plan, a Church Plan or entity whose underlying assets include the assets of a Plan, a Governmental Plan, a Church Plan or entity whose underlying assets include the assets of a Plan, a Governmental Plan, a Church Plan or entity whose underlying assets include the assets of a Plan, a Governmental Plan, a Church Plan or entity whose underlying assets include the assets of a Plan, a Governmental Plan, a Church Plan or entity whose underlying assets include the assets of a Plan, a Governmental Plan, a Church Plan or a non-U.S. Plan.
+This offer is not a representation by us or any Dealer Manager that an acquisition of the Exchange Notes meets any or all legal requirements applicable to investments by Plans, Governmental Plans, Church Plans, non-U.S. Plans or entities whose underlying assets include the assets of a Plan, a Governmental Plan, a Church Plan or a non-U.S. Plan or that such an investment is appropriate for any particular Plan, Governmental Plan, Church Plan, non-U.S. Plan or entity whose underlying assets include the assets of a Plan, a Governmental Plan, a Church Plan or a non-U.S. Plan.